Smoothing Policies and Safe Policy Gradients: Optimal Safe Meta-Parameters

-In this section, we provide meta-parameters for Algorithm~\ref{alg:pg} that maximize a lower bound on the performance improvement for smoothing policies.
-This yields safety in the sense of Monotonic Improvement (MI), \ie non-negative performance improvements at each policy update.
+In this section, we provide a step size for Algorithm~\ref{alg:pg} that maximizes a lower bound on the performance improvement for smoothing policies.
+This yields safety in the sense of Monotonic Improvement (MI), \ie non-negative performance improvements at each policy update: